cheng97xng/git-command-repo/README.md

 git log --oneline --graph --all # monitoring log with one line and all graph
 ```

-## To generate an SSH key on your MacBook for use with GitLab
+## To generate an SSH key on your MacBook for use with GitLab for remote
 - follow these steps
 1. Check for Existing SSH Keys
 - Before creating a new key, see if you already have one.
 Open your terminal and run: